Is Snapchat Safe and Private for Kids?

 What Should You Avoid on Snapchat?

-While this app is very popular with teen users, there are some dangers of Snapchat that parents should be aware of to keep their kids safe and enjoying a healthy online experience.
-Key to this is understanding how the app works, and the potential risks it poses.
+While this app is very popular with a teenage user base, there are some potential dangers of Snapchat that parents should be aware of to keep their kids safe and enjoying a healthy online experience.
+Key to this is understanding how the app works and the potential risks it poses.
 This guide will explain more about both of these things.

 Snapchat Risk 2: Inappropriate Content

-This is the big question, in terms of whether is Snapchat safe for kids.
+This is the big question in terms of whether Snapchat is safe for kids.
 Unfortunately, this is where things get dicey.
 Snapchat incorporates a Discover gallery, featuring content that users can interact with.
-This content could be brand advertising or videos from popular Snapchat users.
+This content could be brand advertising or public stories from popular Snapchat users.
 What’s always the case, however, is that its content generates a lot of hits, meaning there’s a huge element of clickbait at play.

-As a result of this, the Discover section tends to feature a lot of explicit content, that you definitely don’t want your teen viewing.
+As a result, the Discover section tends to feature a lot of explicit and sensitive content that you definitely don’t want your teen viewing.

 Read also Safe Social Media Apps for Kids.